Civilian Complaint Procedure

 - FRIVOLOUS - The investigation established that the complaint is totally and completely without merit or offered for the sole purpose of harassing the officer.

 Criminal charges and the courts

-Many times people who have received a citation or were arrested feel they are not guilty of the charge.
-However, the validity of the citation or arrest and the guilt or innocence of the person involved must be determined by a Court of Law, not the Sheriff’s Department.
-Only the Court is empowered by law to adjudicate such matters.
-The filing of a Citizen Complaint will not stop a criminal investigation, prosecution or the citation process.
+Many times, people who have received a citation or were arrested feel they are not guilty of the charge.
+However, the validity of the citation or arrest and the guilt or innocence of the person involved must be determined by a court of law, not the Sheriff’s Department.
+Only a court is empowered by law to adjudicate such matters.
+The filing of a Civilian Complaint will not stop a criminal investigation, prosecution, or the citation process.